Francis3504/automation-and-scripting/README.md

 ##Skills Acquired
  1. Python scripting and automation.
  2. Data Extraction and CSV manuplation.
- File system management and GUI development.
+ 3. File system management and GUI development.
- PDF table extraction.
+ 4. PDF table extraction.
- Web scraping and paginaton handling.
+ 5. Web scraping and paginaton handling.
- Reporting and visualization(bar charts,pivot tables)
+ 6. Reporting and visualization(bar charts,pivot tables)
- Working with large datasets(10,000 rows of data)
+ 7. Working with large datasets(10,000 rows of data)

 ##Future Improvements
-  Add logging .
+  1. Add logging .
-  Convert GUI app into a standalone excutable.
+  2. Convert GUI app into a standalone excutable.
-  Improve PDF extraction accuracy with more formats.
+  3. Improve PDF extraction accuracy with more formats.
-  Expand web scrapers to handle mutliple websites dynamically.
+  4. Expand web scrapers to handle mutliple websites dynamically.
-  Integrate automated tests for all scripts.
+  5. Integrate automated tests for all scripts.

 >Each folder contains scripts ,sample data, and genearted outputs where applicable.

 ##How to run

-1.Install Python 3.8(http://www.python.org/) and necessary requirements from requirements.txt(pip install -r requrements.txt)
+1. Install Python 3.8(http://www.python.org/) and necessary requirements from requirements.txt(pip install -r requrements.txt)
-2.Navigate to the project folder.
+2. Navigate to the project folder.
-3.Run the file
+3. Run the file

 '''bash
 python filename.py or py filename.py